KCET: Merger with Link TV

 In October 2012, KCET announced it intended to merge with San Francisco-based Link Media (owner of non-commercial satellite network Link TV) to form KCETLink, a joint non-profit venture based in Burbank operating as a single 501(c)(3) multimedia organization; under the terms of the agreement, KCET would also add Link TV on one of the station's digital subchannels.
 KCETLink then reached a much wider broadcast audience that includes Link Media's 33 million subscribers on DirecTV and Dish Network, and KCET's 5.6 million households in Southern and Central California.
-On January 5, 2015, Michael Riley, former executive at ABC Family (now Freeform), was named the new CEO of KCETLink (replacing Al Jerome, who left in January 16, 2017, KCET would later stop carrying Link TV over the air, replacing it with PBS Kids Channel.
+On January 5, 2015, Michael Riley, former executive at ABC Family (now Freeform), was named the new CEO of KCETLink (replacing Al Jerome, who left on January 16, 2017).
+KCET would later stop carrying Link TV over the air, replacing it with the PBS Kids Channel.

 Merger with KOCE; return to PBS

 KCET logo from 2021 to the 2024 rebranding after rejoining PBS in 2019.

 On April 25, 2018, KCETLink Media Group and the KOCE-TV Foundation announced that they would merge.
-KOCE would remain the primary PBS station for the market, but KCET would return to the network as a secondary member, and both stations would continue to provide their existing programming services.
-Once the merger was completed, KOCE moved from its Costa Mesa, California, facility to the current KCET facility in Burbank, while maintaining the Costa Mesa location as a secondary facility.
+KOCE remained the market's primary PBS station, KCET returned to PBS as a secondary member, and both stations continued to provide their existing programming services.
+Once the merger completed, KOCE moved from its Costa Mesa facility to the current KCET facility in Burbank, maintaining the Costa Mesa location as a secondary facility.
 The merger closed on October 1, with the combined company branded as Public Media Group of Southern California.

 In October 2019 (one year after the merger with KOCE was completed), KCET officially rejoined PBS after eight years as an educational independent station.
 On January 19, 2024, PBS SoCal announced plans to rebrand KCET as PBS SoCal Plus starting on February 6.